Michelson–Morley experiment: Length contraction and Lorentz transformation

-A first step to explaining the Michelson and Morley experiment's null result was found in the FitzGerald–Lorentz contraction hypothesis, now simply called length contraction or Lorentz contraction, first proposed by George FitzGerald (1889) and Hendrik Lorentz (1892).
+A first step to explaining the Michelson and Morley experiment's null result was found in the FitzGerald–Lorentz contraction hypothesis, now simply called length contraction or Lorentz contraction, first proposed by George FitzGerald (1889) in a letter to same journal that published the Michelson-Morley paper, as "almost the only hypothesis that can reconcile" the apparent contradictions.
+It was independently also proposed by Hendrik Lorentz (1892).
 According to this law all objects physically contract by $L/\gamma$ along the line of motion (originally thought to be relative to the aether), $\gamma=1/\sqrt{1-v^2/c^2}$ being the Lorentz factor.
 This hypothesis was partly motivated by Oliver Heaviside's discovery in 1888 that electrostatic fields are contracting in the line of motion.
-But since there was no reason at that time to assume that binding forces in matter are of electric origin, length contraction of matter in motion with respect to the aether was considered an Ad hoc hypothesis.
+But since there was no reason at that time to assume that binding forces in matter are of electric origin, length contraction of matter in motion with respect to the aether was considered an ad hoc hypothesis.

 If length contraction of $L$ is inserted into the above formula for $T_\ell$, then the light propagation time in the longitudinal direction becomes equal to that in the transverse direction:

 However, length contraction is only a special case of the more general relation, according to which the transverse length is larger than the longitudinal length by the ratio $\gamma$.
 This can be achieved in many ways.
 If $L_1$ is the moving longitudinal length and $L_2$ the moving transverse length, $L'_1=L'_2$ being the rest lengths, then it is given: